brianhigh/research-computing/Security_Script.md

 * Codes/cyphers: the mathematics continue to evolve to defeat code breakers
 * Keys: Length is a "key" factor in strength
 * Standards include NIST standards like
-  - DES
+  + DES
-  - 3DES
+  + 3DES
-  - AES
+  + AES

 A Public Key Encryption Diagram
 =================================
-A breakthrough in cryptography led to the technology referred to a Publis Key Encryption.
+A breakthrough in cryptography led to the technology referred to a Public Key Encryption.
 A diagram shows how users can make available their public key available to a friend or the whole world while retaining the complementary private key that is required to crypt and decrypt.

 ![Public Key Encryption](https://upload.wikimedia.org/wikipedia/commons/f/f9/Public_key_encryption.svg)